FortiGuard Labs Threat Research Report

 FortiGuard Labs has been monitoring this malware carefully since the beta version of this family was first discovered.
 From a ransomware perspective, Dharma continues to be active and at the top of our threat list.
 Our telemetry also shows that for the past 6 months more than 25% of detection is originating from Turkey.

-1. FortiGuard’s Antivirus service detects these samples as W32/Crysis.L!tr.ransom
+1. FortiGuard’s advanced Antivirus service detects these samples as W32/Crysis.L!tr.ransom

 2. FortiSandbox rates the Dharma/Crysis sample as High Risk

-In addition to the previous protections outloned, Fortinet is advising customers to follow the security best practices below:
+In addition to the previous protections outlined, Fortinet is advising customers to follow the security best practices below:

 1. Backup Your Data